vanilla-friendly-datapacks/respawn-anchors-keep-charges/README.md

 ## Inspiration

-The idea is based on a feature from the [Vanilla Parity][idea] datapack.
+This feature is already implemented in the `Minecraft Bedrock Edition`.
+I stumbled across it when looking at the [Vanilla Parity][idea] datapack.

 [idea]: https://www.planetminecraft.com/data-pack/vanilla-parity/
 [latest]: https://github.com/vanilla-friendly-datapacks/respawn-anchors-keep-charges/releases/latest